JosiahSayers/sidelog-client/README.md

 import logger from 'sidelog-client';

 logger.setConfig({
-  sidelogUrl: "https://sidelog.your-website.com", // Just the base URL of the API, do not include any endpoints
+  sidelogUrl: "https://sidelog.your-website.com", // Base URL of the API
   clientId: 'xxxxxxxxxxxxx', // client ID you set up in sidelog API
   logToConsole: true, // Defaults to false.
+If true, logs will be sent to the console
-If true, logs will be sent to sidelog and the console });
+  logToApi: false, // Defaults to true.
+If true, logs will be sent to sidelog });
 ```